 , the quality and value of a gemstone is determined by a combination of what are called the "Four C's":

 Treatments also should be added to the list, as they play a very important role in today's evaluation of quality and price.
-If a stone is left untreated, in a nowadays market filled with treatments of all sorts, it acquires a very substantial value over a gem that has been treated.
+As a general rule, If a stone is left untreated, in a nowadays market filled with treatments of all sorts, it acquires a very substantial value over a gem that has been treated.

 Clarity is the degree of flawlessness.
 As a general rule, a clear transparent gemstones with no visible flaws is the most valued.